Can I Eat Expired Horseradish Prepared Commercially Bottled Sold Unrefrigerated Opened?

 Can I eat Horseradish Prepared Commercially Bottled Sold Unrefrigerated Opened if it's been at room temperature for a day?

-If Horseradish Prepared Commercially Bottled Sold Unrefrigerated has been left at room temperature for a day, it's safer to discard it to prevent foodborne illness.
+If Horseradish Prepared Commercially Bottled Sold Unrefrigerated has been left at room temperature for a day, it's safer to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply rapidly in perishable foods like horseradish, especially in a medium-risk product.

 Does the type of container affect the shelf life of Horseradish Prepared Commercially Bottled Sold Unrefrigerated Opened?